razkaplan/content-linter/_posts/2025-03-12-Content-validator-linter-as-github-actions.markdown

 In the next steps, I'm looking to add spell check and brand-voice checker.

-## Introducing the Content Linter GitHub Action
+## Release Notes: Content Linter GitHub Action v1.0.0

+### Overview

-The Content Linter GitHub Action is designed to help you ensure that your blog posts meet technical SEO requirements and include relevant keywords.
+We are excited to announce the release of the Content Linter GitHub Action!
+This action is designed to help you ensure that your blog posts meet technical SEO requirements and include relevant keywords.
 It performs two main checks:

 1. **Technical SEO**: Ensures that all titles, descriptions, and images exist and are described as needed.
 It also checks for broken links.
 2. **Keywords**: Ensures that one or more of the declared keywords appear in relevant places.
 The declared keywords are stored in a configuration file called `keywords.txt`.

+### Features

+- **Technical SEO Validation**: Automatically checks for the presence of titles, descriptions, and images in your blog posts.
+It also verifies that there are no broken links.
+- **Keyword Validation**: Ensures that your blog posts contain one or more of the declared keywords, helping you maintain relevance and improve SEO.
+- **Easy Integration**: Seamlessly integrates with your GitHub repository.
+Simply add the action to your workflow, and it will run on every push and pull request that affects your blog posts.
+- **Powered by GitHub Copilot**: The action was built using GitHub Copilot in VS Code, leveraging the power of GPT-4 for code generation and editing.

-### How to Use the Content Linter
+### How to Use

-To get started with the Content Linter, follow these steps:

-Simply add it from Github actions marketplace
+To get started with the Content Linter, simply add it from the [GitHub Marketplace](https://github.com/marketplace/actions/content-linter).

+### Contribute

+I welcome contributions from the community!
+If you have ideas for new features or improvements, please open an issue or submit a pull request.

+### Future Plans

+In the next steps, I'm looking to add spell check and brand-voice checker functionalities to the Content Linter.

+---

+I hope you find the Content Linter GitHub Action useful for maintaining high-quality blog posts.
+Happy blogging!